ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 If Selection Properties contain any prohibited properties, the implementation should first purge branches containing nodes with these properties.
 For required properties, it should only keep branches that satisfy these requirements.
 Finally, it should order the branches according to the preferred properties, and finally use any avoided properties as a tiebreaker.
 When ordering branches, an implementation can give more weight to properties that the application has explicitly set, than to the properties that are default.

-The available protocols and paths on a specific system and in a specific context can chnage, therefore, the result of sorting and the outcome of racing may vary, even when using the same Selection and Connection Properties.
+The available protocols and paths on a specific system and in a specific context can change; therefore, the result of sorting and the outcome of racing may vary, even when using the same Selection and Connection Properties.
 However, an implementation ought to provide a consistent outcome to applications, e.g., by preferring protocols and paths that are already used by existing Connections that specified similar Properties.

 ## Candidate Racing